 - Allows us to Nest or Insert One report inside the other.

-- And, allows us to pass parameters (Parameter values) from main report to subreport
+- And, allows us to pass parameters (Parameter values) from the main report to the subreport

 SSRS Subreports Example

-In this example we will show you, How to create SSRS Subreports inside the Table Reports with example.
-For this, we are going to use the below shown report.
-Please refer the SSRS Table Reports article to understand the Shared Data Source and Dataset we used in this report.
+In this example, we will show you, How to create SSRS Subreports inside the Table Reports with an example.

 Below screenshot shows you the second report and this is the report we are going to display inside the main report (subreport).
-Please refer SSRS Data Bars article to understand the Shared Data Source and Dataset we used in this report and we done some formatting as well.
+Please refer SSRS Data Bars article to know the Data Source & Dataset we used in this report and we have done some formatting as well.

-If you observe closely, It’s just a normal report with Basic Parameter and its default value is Australia.
+If you observe closely, It’s just a normal report with Basic Parameter and its default value in Australia.

-Before we nest the Subreports, we need an Empty Row inside the table so select the Details Row from Tablix and right-click on it to open the context.
+Before we nest the Subreports in SSRS, we need an Empty Row inside the table so select the Details Row from Tablix and right-click on it to open the context.
 From the context menu, please select the Insert Row option and select Inside Group – Below as shown below

 Once you select Inside Group – Below option, a new Row will be added to the table

-From the above screenshot you can observe that, newly created row is splitted into two cells but we need single cell only for adding subreports.
+From the above screenshot, you can observe that the newly created row is split into two cells but we need a single cell only for adding subreports.
 For this, Please select the entire row and right-click on it and select the Merge Cells option as shown below

 First, We can drag and drop the Subreport from Toolbox to empty cell as shown below

-Second, Right click on the empty cell and select the Insert option and then select Subreport option as shown below
+Right click on the empty cell and select the Insert option and then select the Subreport option as shown below

 Once you selected the Subreport option, an empty subreport is added to the table.

-Once you selected the Subreport Properties.. option, a new window will be opened to select the report.
+Selecting the Subreport Properties.. option opens a new window to select the report.
 For now, we are selecting Polished Data bar report as shown below

 Next, We have to assign proper value to the selected Parameter.
 Here, ParaCountry Parameter is expecting country names so we selected the [Sales Territory Country] column from the main report.